On point: your next favorite thing is probably in here | On Point

 The Story

 The show follows Elena Bianda, played by Nadia de Santiago, is a professional chaperone who’s already helped over 20 women find love and marriage.
 She’s known for her strict moral code and her ability to connect with the girls she chaperones.
-However, her moral code is slowly unraveling as she’s placed in charge of three fiercely different sisters : Cristina (Isa Montalbán) is determined to study medicine, Sara (Zoe Bonafonte) is eager to break the rules, and Carlota (Iratxe Emparán) is a goth before her time, obsessed with seances and wearing only black.
-But *The Lady’s Companion* isn’t a story of taming wild girls—it’s a story of how being near wildness reveals what you’ve been repressing in yourself.
-It’s funny, but not satirical.
-Romantic, but not performative.
+However, her moral code is slowly unraveling as she’s placed in charge of three fiercely different sisters : Cristina (Isa Montalbán) is eager to break the rules, Sara (Zoe Bonafonte) is determined to study medicine, and Carlota (Iratxe Emparán) is a goth before her time, obsessed with seances and wearing only black.

 As Elena navigates the challenges of managing these headstrong sisters, she gets drawn into their world of love, scandal, and comic intrigue.
 The series is packed with witty dialogue, playful asides to the camera, and a refreshingly modern attitude, even as it stays true to its period roots.